 For all the processes mentioned above, there are cloud-based, automated modules, applications, systems and platforms that help to streamline and create efficiencies.
 The recruiting to onboarding process falls under the ‘Talent Management’ spectrum of HR Management.

 Companies automating their recruiting, onboarding, performance, learning and succession processes can centralize their data to help build these initiatives stronger through reporting efforts and basic trial and error tactics.
 As these are built up over time, it will only improve an employer’s image while also promoting positive office culture.
 This will showcase to current and prospective employees that your place of business is where they want to build their careers.

-Ryan McCarty serves as the Director of Human Resources for Arcoro (BirdDogHR, InfinityHR and ExakTime).
+Ryan McCarty serves as the Director of Human Resources for Arcoro (BirdDogHR, and InfinityHR).
 He is responsible for all internal recruitment, employee onboarding and performance evaluations, benefits administration and company culture/employee engagement.
 Ryan joined the company in 2016.

 Ryan is a SHRM-Certified Professional and is a member the Emerging Professionals Group in the CI-SHRM Chapter.

 Ryan is a graduate of Loras College in Dubuque, IA and holds a double B.A. in Business Management and International Studies.
 He also holds an M.A. in Human Resource Management and International Relations from the University of South Dakota in Vermillion, SD.